MyThemeWay/mtw-boilerplate-graphics/README.md

 	source ~/$MYSTARTUPFILE
 	```
 3. if your terminal has closed, open it again and continue
-4. execute `nvm install 16.14.1` to install [Node.js](https://nodejs.org/en/ "Go there")
+4. execute `nvm install 16.14.2` to install [Node.js](https://nodejs.org/en/ "Go there")
-5. clone the repository `git clone https://github.com/mythemeway/mtw-boilerplate-canvas` or your fork to your local machine
+5. clone the repository `git clone https://github.com/mythemeway/mtw-boilerplate-graphics` or your fork to your local machine
-6. change your current directory to mtw-boilerplate-canvas `cd mtw-boilerplate-canvas`
+6. change your current directory to mtw-boilerplate-graphics `cd mtw-boilerplate-graphics`
 7. run `npm install`

-> <b>Note</b>: If you've already installed [Node.js v16.14.1](https://nodejs.org/en/ "Go there") you only have to do steps 5-7.
+> <b>Note</b>: If you've already installed [Node.js v16.14.2](https://nodejs.org/en/ "Go there") you only have to do steps 5-7.

 That's it.